Mayamariaruth/quizzing/README.md

     * Added 'checkAnswer(this)' in the 'onclick' HTML element.

 2. **Issue**
-    * 'showQuestions' function kept getting error that '.question' was not defined at end of quiz.
+    * 'showQuestions' function kept getting error that '.question' was not defined when pressing the Next button at the end of the quiz.
 * **Fix**
-    *
+    * Added the 'finishQuiz' function and it was then sorted.

 3. **Issue**
-    *
+    * 'finishQuiz' function was not registering the Display style settings so the end of quiz popup was not popping up after quiz was over.
 * **Fix**
-    *
+    * Changed the class tag to an ID tag on the HTML elements.

 4. **Issue**
     *